TomNisbet/sap-plus/docs/_docs/ref-300-eeprom-glitch.md

 excerpt: "Issues when using EEPROMs to produce control signals"
 ---

 EEPROMs are a straightforward and convenient way to produce the system control signals.
-Microcode is stored in EEPROMs with the Step Counter and Instruction Register values driving the EEPROM address lines and the EEPROM data outputs providing the system control signals.
+Microcode is stored in EEPROMs, with the Step Counter and Instruction Register values driving the EEPROM address lines and the EEPROM data outputs providing the system control signals.
 However, there is an important property of EEPROM operation that causes problems.

 ## The EEPROM "glitch"